Discover more from time spent offline

 Escaping smartphone addiction

 The smartphone is one of the greatest inventions of our time.
-It provides 24/7/365 access to the Internet, allowing you to connect with people from across the globe, get directions to any place, and access vast entertainment options— all while fitting in the palm of your hand.
+It provides 24/7/365 access to the internet, allowing us to connect with people from all around the globe, get directions to any place, and access vast entertainment options, all the while fitting in the palm of our hand.
 Unfortunately, the smartphone can also be a bottomless, endless, inexhaustible distraction tool.
-Kill your phone to to rescue your time and attention, and devote them to more valuable pursuits instead.
+Kill your phone is an approach to rescuing your time and attention to devote them to valuable pursuits instead.

 Why do our mobile virtual homes take precedence over our real physical homes?
 Does our obsessive digital habits make us less interactive and engaging with real people?
 Are we becoming less human and morphing into smombies (smartphone zombies)?
 And if so, what can we do to learn to look up again?